HakimiX/Documentation/README.md

 ## Bug Reports & Issues

 The objective of writing a bug report is to enable us to visualize the problem.
 We should be able to understand the defect from the bug report.
 Remember to give all the relevant information that we are seeking.
 The bug report must communicate “How?” and “Where?” and should clearly answer how the test was performed and where the defect occurred.
-We should be able to easily reproduce the bug and find where bug is.
+We should be able to easily reproduce the bug and find where the bug is.

-Bug reports will be handled through Githubs issues tab on the project repository : REP HERE
+Bug reports will be handled through Githubs issues tab in the project repository : REP HERE

 __Submitting a report:__
 * Include a Bug ID to make reporting and referring easier.